The first thing you will need is the output of a LOOK of the global DMCL for your CV.

 TOOLDICT - used by former DBMS Inc toolkit component products.

-ASFDICT - obsolete and most likely not being used at your site but is included for reasons of upward compatibility.
+ASFDICT - obsolete and most likely not being used, but is included for reasons of upward compatibility.

 APPLDICT - A sample user defined dictionary created at install time.